 Equalizers Running Club – The Annual 4th of July Races are organized by Equalizers Running Club.
 The organization is a non-profit group dedicated to running and fitness for youth.
 Equalizers Running Club offers coaching and personal training to young people who are interested in running, racing, and general fitness.
 They also offer small group sessions and P.E. style classes to home school students.

 Scholarships and Donations – Equalizers Running Club uses the funds raised from the 4th of July races to provide scholarships to local high school seniors.
 They provide one male scholarship and one female scholarship to applicants who have been on at least one season of high school track or cross country, or have participated in a [ast Orange Acres 4th of July race.
 Equalizers Running Club also donates a portion of the proceeds to trail beautification and fire reparation for the community of Orange Park Acres.

-Registration Info – Register Online through June 30th or register in person on July 1, 2018 at Green Tomato Grill from 3:00 p.m. to 7:00 p.m.
-Green Tomato Grill is located at 1419 N. Tustin Street, Orange, CA 92867.
-Register the day of the race at 6:30 a.m. at Salem Lutheran Church, located at 6500 E. Santiago Canyon Road.
+Registration Info – Register Online through June 30th or register in person on July 2, 2019 at Salem Lutheran Church & School from 3:00 p.m. to 7:00 p.m.
+Salem Lutheran is located at 6500 E. Santiago Canyon Rd, Orange, CA 92869.
+Register the day of the race at 6:30 a.m. at Salem Lutheran Church.

 Parking – Parking is available on race day at Mara Brandman Horse Arena located at 6422 E. Santiago Canyon Road in Orange.

 Where: Salem Lutheran Church – 6500 E. Santiago Canyon Road, Orange, CA.